kylesomers/aws-lambda-zombie-workshop/NEW/README.md

 2. Click **Next** on the Select Template page.

 3. The **Stack name** has been auto-filled for you.
 You can customize that to a name of your choice **less than 15 characters in length** or leave as is.
-S

 4. In the **Parameters** section, if you want to develop with a team and would like to create IAM Users in your account to grant your teammates access, then specify how many teammates/users you want to be created in the **NumberOfTeammates** text box.
 Otherwise, leave it defaulted to 0 and no additional users will be created.
 The user launching the stack (you) already has the necessary permissions.
 Click **Next**.